n1k0/nicolas.perriault.net/pages/code/2013/get-your-frontend-javascript-code-covered.md

   source of our library;
 - The HTML test file *must* be served over HTTP for the adapter to be loaded.

-Running the tests will give us:
+Running the tests now gives us something like this:

 ![screenshot](/static/code/2013/blanket-coverage.png)

-As you can see, the report highlights that we haven't actually tested the case where an error is raised in case a target name is missing.
+As you can see, the report at the bottom highlights that we haven't actually tested the case where an error is raised in case a target name is missing.
 We've been informed of that, nothing more, nothing less.
 We simply know we're missing a test here.
 Isn't this cool?
 I think so!

 Just remember that code coverage will only [bring you numbers] and raw information, not actual proofs that the whole of your *code logic* has been actually covered.
-If you ask me, the best inputs you can get about your code logic and implementation are the ones issued out of [pair programming] sessions and [code reviews] — but that's another story.
+If you ask me, the best inputs you can get about your code logic and implementation ever are the ones issued out of [pair programming] sessions and [code reviews] — but that's another story.

 **So is code coverage silver bullet?
 No. Is it useful?
 Definitely.
 Happy testing!**

 [Blanket]: http://blanketjs.org/
 [Mocha]: http://visionmedia.github.io/mocha/
 [Chai]: http://chaijs.com/
 [bring you numbers]: http://codebetter.com/karlseguin/2008/12/09/code-coverage-use-it-wisely/
 [testing your frontend JavaScript code]: /code/2013/testing-frontend-javascript-code-using-mocha-chai-and-sinon/
-[previously]: /code/2013/testing-frontend-javascript-code-using-mocha-chai-and-sinon/
+[in a previous episode]: /code/2013/testing-frontend-javascript-code-using-mocha-chai-and-sinon/
 [code reviews]: http://alexgaynor.net/2013/sep/26/effective-code-review/
 [pair programming]: http://www.extremeprogramming.org/rules/pair.html